CEREBR4L/theOpenSourceAvatar/README.md

 # theOpenSourceAvatar
-The real power of open source visually outlines
+The real power of open source visually outlined